hajdukd/hajdukd.github.io/_drafts/cleancode/2019-02-08-why-i-really-dont-like-final-modifer-on-method-input-parameters.md

 ### How all of this connects to the `final` on method input parameters?

 (For me) It makes sense to use it only on primitive types or immutable objects.
+In case you follow OOP (Object Oriented Programming) paradigm, operating on primitive types directly contradicts with it.
+If you prefer FP (Functional Programming), you also often get immutability for free.
-In all other cases `final` works only as a half measure.
+In all other cases `final` works only as a half-measure.

 Clean code does a lot better job at solving the same issue.
 So why not simply favour what is best and also improve readability of method signatures ?

-What if i told you that clean and self-documenting code doesn't need such half measures ?
+What if i told you that clean and self-documenting code doesn't need such half-measures ?